ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

 * Use WPILib & Screensteps if starting off, and ask your fellow programmers for help!
 	[ScreenStepsLive - WPILib](#screenstepslive-wpilib)

 * Pick a programming language that works for your team.
-You don’t have to work on the language everyone else is using, but use what you know, and can support.
+You don’t have to work on the language other teams are using, but use what your team knows, and can support.

 ## Drive